 A Pack and Play

 This is perfect for them to sleep in and also keep them contained.
-Whenever we are unpacking or packing, I put Patrick in there with a few toys and it helps keep him occupied so he is not dragging around all the clothes I just neatly packed in the suitcase.
-A lot of hotels also have them just make sure to bring your own sheet.
+Whenever we are unpacking or packing, I put Patrick in there with a few toys, and it helps keep him occupied, so he is not dragging around all the clothes I just neatly packed in the suitcase.
+A lot of hotels also have them, just make sure to bring your sheet.
 I personally have this Graco one and it’s held up so well!

 A Good Stroller

 I recently was gifted the Baby Jogger City Mini GT2 and have loved it for travel.
-It takes up half the room of my previous stroller because of its lightweight, compact, 3-wheel design, and has the easiest one hand fold.
+It takes up hardly any room because of its lightweight, compact, 3-wheel design, and has the easiest one-hand fold.
 It’s funny whenever you get a new stroller as a mom.
-You spend at least half the day trying to figure out all the nuances of it especially when it comes to opening and closing it.
+You spend at least half the day trying to figure out all the nuances of it, especially when it comes to opening and closing it.
 Want to see a couple on vacation argue?
 Give them an unfamiliar stroller with a screaming child and watch.
+I remember when I first started looking for a stroller, I thought I would be looking for the best car seat stroller combo 2020!
+I felt like I was never going to find the perfect fit, but after some serious contenders, I did finally find the right fit.
 The Baby Jogger City Mini GT2 was so intuitive.
-You literally grab the strap and pull up and it collapses in one swoop.
-To open it, lift the catch on the side and it just folds right out.
-I like that the handlebars adjust so it accommodates to whether Mark or I am pushing him.
+You grab the strap and pull up, and it collapses in one swoop.
+To open it, lift the catch on the side, and it just folds right out.
+I like that the handlebars adjust, so it accommodates to whether Mark or I am pushing him.
 The ride is very smooth with the forever air rubber tires and all-wheel suspension.
-I also like the new addition to the 2019 model which has calf support that pops up.
-It did take me a youtube video on how to get it back but basically, you just pull it out and it collapses back down.
+I also like the new addition to the 2019 model, which has calf support that pops up.
+It did take me a youtube video on how to get it back, but basically, you just pull it out, and it collapses back down.
 I always tell myself, these are supposed to be user-friendly if it feels too forced…..I’m probably doing it wrong.

-Since we live in Florida, I really appreciate the oversized sunshade that has UV 50 barrier protection.
-We were at Busch Gardens last week and it was almost 100 degrees but Patrick was very comfortable under the shade of the stroller.
-It is easy to maneuver over lots of different terrains and it is very easy to push.
+Since we live in Florida, I appreciate the oversized sunshade that has UV 50 barrier protection.
+We were at Busch Gardens last week, and it was almost 100 degrees, but Patrick was very comfortable under the shade of the stroller.
+It is easy to maneuver over lots of different terrains, and it is straightforward to push.